catalyst/moodle-auth_userkey/README.md

 6. Create a token for a specific user and for the service 'User key authentication web service' (Admin > Plugins > Web services > Manage tokens)
 7. Make sure that the "web service" user has 'auth/userkey:generatekey' capability.
 8. Authorise the "web service" user: Admin > Plugins > Web services > External services, select 'Authorised users' for the web service, and add the user.
-9. Enable the userkey authentication plugin issue #93, more info https://github.com/catalyst/moodle-auth_userkey/issues/93#issuecomment-1669268077
-10. Configure your external application to make a web call to get login URL.
+9. Configure your external application to make a web call to get login URL.
-11. Redirect your users to this URL to be logged in to Moodle.
+10. Redirect your users to this URL to be logged in to Moodle.

 Configuration
 -------------